visgl/deck.gl/README.md

 The **master** branch is the active development branch.

-    npm install # or yarn
+    npm run bootstrap
     npm test
     npm start  # See note below

-Note that you will also need to do an npm install in the main example (`examples/layer-browser`) since the npm start command tries to build and run that example.

-    cd examples/layer-browser
-    npm install # or yarn
-    cd ../..

-Note that `npm start` in the main directory actually runs `examples/main`.
+Note that `npm start` in the main directory actually runs `examples/layer-browser`.
-You will need to install dependencies in that example first:

-    cd examples/main
-    npm install # or yarn
-    cd ../..
-    npm start

 #### Node Version Requirement

-Running deck.gl as a dependency in another project (e.g. via `npm i deck.gl`) requires Node `v4` or higher.
+Running deck.gl as a dependency in another project (e.g. via `npm i deck.gl`) requires Node `4.x` or higher.
-Building deck.gl from source has a dependency on Node `v6.4` or higher.
+Building deck.gl from source has a dependency on Node `8.x` or higher.
 Either upgrade to a supported version, or install something like [nvm](https://github.com/creationix/nvm) to manage Node versions.